CollinErickson/MVP2005/HowIMadeThis.md

 Maybe turn off all songs in the jukebox so that it doesn't keep saying the song name in the bottom right corner.
 Load the Zero2 roster file.
-(Or Zero roster file, then move all editable players on MLB rosters to free agents.)
+Before this create a new memory card with the MVP05Rosters-YYYYMMDD and format it by entering the PS2 BIOS, which should ask if you want it to format it (or copy a previous memory card, rename it, remove the existing file).
-If using a computer other than my HP Pavilion, you will likely need to edit the R functions that take screenshots to see what PCSX2 is showing.
+If using a computer other than my HP Pavilion, you will likely need to edit the R functions that take screenshots to see what PCSX2 is showing!

-1. Make sure that created_players.csv and
-create_rosters_from_zero_progress.csv have been deleted.

 1. Run the code at the bottom of `./r/make_rosters_from_zero.R`.
 This takes about 50 hours.
 Use ctrl+shift+2 to interrupt occasionally to save to roster file.
+Save it to a file named YYYYMMDD.
+Also save backups of this during the process so that you don't lose 50 hours of progress on accident.
 Remaining bugs:
-(1) It gave a bunch of Windows errors that it wasn't able to access a file.
+    1. It gave a bunch of Windows errors that it wasn't able to access a file.
 Probably either when it updates created_players.csv or create_rosters_from_zero_progress.csv.
 It didn't seem to be an actual issue.
 The error only started showing up for the last handful of orgs.
 My best guess is that created_players.csv took too long to save as it got longer.
 Maybe I should add a sleep option when it's longer than 1,300 players.
-(2) I gave each team 27 pitchers and 39 hitters.
+    1. I gave each team 27 pitchers and 39 hitters.
 This was too many, as later teams ended up with maybe a pitcher or two less than, and only ~29 hitters.
+    1. Hitting miss rate is backwards.
+You can tell since pitchers are 99/99 on fastball, then 0/0 for curveball and slider.
+I already fixed this in the statmap file, so it should be good for next with no additional work.

 1. Look through for players that were made incorrectly.
 I don't know why, but three batters on the Yankees were made incorrectly,